27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 Located right in Seattle, Lake Washington is a great location for a fall stroll.

-Whether you like to ride a bike or go for a walk, Lake Washington is a beautiful destination to see the fall colors and enjoy the brisk autumn air.
+Whether you like to ride a bike or walk, Lake Washington is a beautiful destination to see the fall colors and enjoy the brisk autumn air.

-For the truly adventurous, kayaks are available for exploring the water but be advised that the fall temps can make the water of Lake Washington frigid.
+For the truly adventurous, kayaks are available for exploring the water, but be advised that the fall temperatures can make the water of Lake Washington frigid.

 Striking sunset over Lake Washington Seattle